HarbingerOfFire/PMDSA/README.md

-# BinaryStarAnalysisExample
+# PMDSA
-AstroPY Example for Binary Star Analysis of FITS files
+Photometric Method for Double Star Analysis: an AstroPY Example

 ## BACKGROUND
 This code is used to analyze basic information of binary star systems.
 Please note that there are some bugs in this code, that can make some values be very far off, but the median and mean values are generally within ()% of the accepted values.
 The code as is, provides the system's Seperation (Arcseconds), Position Angle (degrees), and Difference in Magnitude (Delta Mag)